Traffic light refurbishment and replacement works

-Following a successful campaign for funding via the Asset Management Strategy work, we have started a five year programme of traffic light refurbishment works with our traffic light contractors, Siemens.
+Following a successful campaign for funding via the Asset Management Strategy work, we have an increased programme of traffic light refurbishment works with our traffic signal contractors, Siemens.

 What are we doing?

 Traffic lights equipment that has become obsolete or is beginning to fail due to age and wear will be replaced with new equipment.

 Where possible we will be incorporating new technologies.
 All of the refurbishments will include upgrading to extra low voltage cabling and equipment to reduce our carbon footprint and energy costs.

 Will there be a temporary pedestrian crossing in place during the works?

 Each site has been assessed, and not all will have replacement pedestrian crossings.
 The factors that determine if there will be a temporary crossing include how close schools are, speed limit, and the location of other crossing points.